Angelika Adensamer is a PhD candidate in the team of Professor Iris Eisenberger within the project DiGrenz since March 2021.

 Annemarie Hofer is a member of Professor Eisenberger’s team since May 2020.

-She studied Environment and Bio-Resources Management at the University of Natural Resources and Life Sciences in Vienna.
+Annemarie Hofer studied Environment and Bio-Resources Management at the University of Natural Resources and Life Sciences in Vienna.
 Her work at Uni Graz is primarily concerned with the interdisciplinary communication and processing of challenges in innovation and technology law.

 Prior to her employment at the University of Graz, she worked for an international consultancy firm in the field of legal compliance and organisational development and at the University of Natural Resources and Life Sciences in Vienna, where she focused on data protection in citizen science projects.

 Tess Upperton, LL.B.(Hons), B.A., joined the theam of Professor Iris Eisenberger as scientific project staff within the project Responsible Robotics (RR-AI) in February 2021.